MadLi-Institute/nextjs-portfolio/README.md

 - TailwindCSS + DaisyUI

 > **Warning**
-> This project is abondoned and no longer recieve future updates.
+> This project is abandoned and no longer recieve future updates.